Lesha-spr/react-validation/README.md

 In this case we can't affect forms from the inputs in easy way.
 React-validation provides several components which are 'connected' to form via input's method attached by Form component.

+Additional markup is allowed inside the Validation.Form markup.

 # Installation

 ``